 “Massive health hazard”: Leland residents raise concerns over open burn

-LELAND, NC (WWAY-TV) — The town of Leland has called for an emergency meeting on Monday as concerns rise about a large open burn.
+LELAND, NC (WWAY-TV) — The town of Leland has called for a special meeting on Monday as concerns rise about a large open burn.
 Drivers along Highway 17 have probably seen the flames and smoke rising from an open burn making way for a new Publix location.

 Rhonda Florian has been a resident in Leland since 2016 and lives across the street at Brunswick Forest.

-As someone with asthma she’s raised concern with the town for years about the impact of open burning.
+As someone with asthma, she’s raised concerns with the town for years about the impact of open burning.

 “It’s a massive health hazard,” Florian said.
 “It is a health hazard especially for seniors who have a variety of respiratory issues.”

-Frank Pendleton also lives in Brunswick Forest and is running for town council this year.
-He is proposing the town adopt alternative methods to open burning.
+Frank Pendleton also lives in Brunswick Forest and is running for the town council this year.
+He is proposing that the town adopt alternative methods to open burning.

 “In other states they can do different things, they can haul it off somewhere else to a dump or they can bring in industrial mulchers and mulch this stuff up,” Pendleton said.
 “There’s things that they can do that’s better for our environment and certainly better for the health of the residents of Leland.”